echoshade800/mini_app_FlipMatch_v1/README.md

 ## 📄 License

-© 2025 Flip & Match.
+© 2025 FlipMatch.
 All rights reserved.